 Observatory floors: 86th & 102nd

-Arguably the most iconic building in New York City, the Empire State has such a good view that even King Kong had to climb it and see it with his own eyes.
-The building tops out at 1,454 feet and is currently the seventh tallest building in New York City.
+Arguably the most iconic building in New York City, the Empire State Building offers views so legendary, even King Kong couldn’t resist climbing it for a peek.
+Standing at 1,454 feet, it now ranks as the seventh tallest building in the city.

 Fun Facts About The Empire State Building:

-- From its completion in 1931 until 1970, the Empire State Building reigned supreme as the tallest building in the world, a title it held for nearly 40 years!
+- When built, the Empire State Building reigned supreme as the tallest building in the world, a title it held for nearly 40 years!

 - Built during the Great Depression, the skyscraper rose at an astonishing pace, averaging 4.5 floors per week.
 The entire construction took just 13 months, a remarkable feat for the time.